 Compensation is limited to the amount specified for each specific task and/or sub-task, unless amended in writing.
 The DRA requires the Contractor to complete the work stated within the number of hours stated for each task, and/or sub-task, or the lump sum amount.
 If compensation is made on an hourly basis and the work requires fewer hours than those estimated, the Contractor will be paid for the actual worked hours necessary to complete that task and/or sub-task.
-If the Contractor underestimated the number of hours stated for the task and/or sub-task.
-If the Contractor underestimated the number of hours stated for the task and/or sub-task.
+If the Contractor underestimated the number of hours required to perform the work, the Contractor shall be paid up to the maximum number of hours stated for the task and/or sub-task.
 Compensation may be amended, at the DRA's sole discretion, for documentable circumstances not reasonably foreseeable to either party at the time the task and/or subtask is initiated, or for changes to the scope of work or deliverables requested by the DRA.
 All deliverables must be acceptable to the DRA, at the sole discretion of the DRA.